Kifune Shrine

 Detailed Information

-Kifune Shrine is an ancient shrine located in the mountainous area of Kifune in the Sakyo Ward of Kyoto City, known for its rich natural environment.
-It is the head shrine of approximately 2,000 Kifune shrines throughout Japan and enshrines the water deity Takakami no Kami as its main deity.
-Although the exact date of its establishment is unknown, records show that renovations of the shrine building occurred as early as the sixth year of the Hakuhō era (677 AD), which highlights its status as one of the oldest shrines in Japan.
+Kifune Shrine is an ancient shrine located in the mountainous, nature-rich area of Kifune in Kyoto’s Sakyo Ward.
+Enshrining Takao-no-Kami, the god of water, as its principal deity, it is the head shrine of approximately 2,000 Kifune Shrines throughout Japan.
+Although the exact date of its founding is unknown, records show that the shrine buildings were already being rebuilt in 677, the sixth year of the Hakuhō era, and it is known as one of the oldest shrines in Japan.

-The Oku no Miya, the site where the shrine was originally established, is about a 15-minute walk from the main shrine along a mountain path.
-Beneath the main shrine, there is a sacred space known as "Ryuke" (龍穴), believed to house divine power, which is still covered by the main hall, and no one can view it directly.
-The Oku no Miya has traditionally been regarded as a special spiritual area, associated with the faith of the deity of boats and legends surrounding the enshrinement of Tamayori-hime no Mikoto.
+Okunomiya is the original site of the shrine and lies about a 15-minute walk along a mountain path from the present Main Shrine.
+Beneath the main sanctuary is a sacred space called the “Ryūketsu,” or dragon cave, believed to be a place where divine power resides.
+It is still covered by the main hall today, and no one can see inside directly.
+Since ancient times, Okunomiya has been regarded as a special spiritual area, and traditions also remain of its worship as a deity of ships and of enshrining Tamayorihime-no-Mikoto.

 #Shrine/Temple